ccaccioppo/configure-ad/README.md

 <img src="https://i.imgur.com/FiST5JT.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-We will create two virtual machines: one running Windows Server 2022, named DC-1, and the other running Windows 10, named Client1.
-Both VMs should be connected to the same virtual network (VNet).
-Next, we'll configure the IP address on the domain controller (DC-1), changing it from dynamic to static.
-This ensures the client machine can join the domain and use DC-1 as its DNS server.
+We will set up two virtual machines: one with Windows Server 2022, named DC-1, and the other with Windows 10, named Client1.
+Both virtual machines will be connected to the same virtual network (VNet).
+Following this, we will configure the IP address on the domain controller (DC-1), switching it from a dynamic assignment to a static one.
+This step is crucial to ensure that the client machine can successfully join the domain and utilize DC-1 as its DNS server.
 </p>
 <br />